-Originally released two years ago this week, The Star, an animated retelling of the Nativity from the point of view of the animals, is returning to theaters for two nights only, on Dec.
-7 and 8.
+Originally released in 2017, The Star, an animated retelling of the Nativity from the point of view of the animals, is available for streaming this Advent and Christmas.
 If you want a fun, faith-filled, joyful, warmhearted take on the real Christmas story, suitable for even grade-schoolers, then The Star is the movie for you.

 Produced by Sony Pictures Animation, it's technically very good.
 The script has wit and comedy, plus a little danger (but not too much), and there are terrific songs.
 Best of all, The Star makes Mary and Joseph (voices of Gina Rodriguez and Zachary Levi), who are always at risk of being seen as just static figures in a Nativity scene, into real human beings.

 With some artistic license, The Star focuses on the four-legged and feathered participants in the story, especially Bo (Steven Yeun), the donkey that winds up carrying Mary to Bethlehem, and his best buddy, Dave the dove (Keegan-Michael Key).
 By the way, the animals can talk to each other, but to humans, they still just sound like animals.

 Other voice talent includes Patrica Heaton (Edith the cow); Tyler Perry, Oprah Winfrey and Tracy Morgan (The Wise Men’s camels); Anthony Anderson (Zach the goat); Kris Kristofferson (old donkey); Ving Rhames (Thaddeus the dog); Kelly Clarkson (Leah the horse); Kristen Chenoweth (Abby the pygmy gerboa); and Christopher Plummer (King Herod).